collective/collective.listingviews/README.rst

 possible future directions
 ==========================
 - make a listingview tile for use in deco or collective.cover.
 Tile would include querystring to replace collection.
+If you wanted to instead reference a tile elsewhere we might need a referencebrowser widget that lets us pick tiles not just content?
+- provide a way to make bulk changes in content from one listingview to another listingview.
+This would allow a new "template" to be created and tested and then switched in production.
 - implement safe html filtering
 - support customisation of batching settings
 - support old style collections
 - allow get requests so list can be filtered by custom urls
 - support grouping
-- support hierachical listing
+- support hierarchical listing
 - support ajax batching
 - support infinite lists (auto load next when scrolled down)